-Because the Sacramento Area is considered seismically neutral, many San Francisco Bay Area companies colocate their servers in the Sacramento region rather than within active seismic areas.
+Because the Sacramento, California area is considered seismically neutral, many San Francisco Bay Area companies colocate their servers in the Sacramento region rather than within active seismic zones.

 This also means several data center options for businesses in cities ranging from Sacramento to Rancho Cordova to Elk Grove to Davis.

-Data centers come in different shapes and sizes, but they all ultimately serve the same purpose for businesses — a secured area for essential business applications and data.
-They can also play a role in business continuity.
+Data centers come in different shapes and sizes.
+Still, they all ultimately serve the same purpose for businesses — a secured area for running essential business applications, hosting websites, and storing copies of critical data.
+These centers can play a role in business continuity.

-The network infrastructure within these centers includes servers, routers, switches, firewalls, and storage systems.
+The network infrastructure within data centers includes servers, routers, switches, firewalls, and storage systems.
 Other physical infrastructure components are air cooling, fire prevention equipment, and backup power supplies.

-Here is an overview of nine data centers in the Greater Sacramento area.
+Here is an overview of nine data centers throughout the Greater Sacramento area.

 Sacramento Data Center Providers